jupyterlite/jupyterlite/docs/quickstart/using.md

 - a Python kernel based on [Pyodide][pyodide]:
   [https://github.com/jupyterlite/pyodide-kernel](https://github.com/jupyterlite/pyodide-kernel)
-- a JavaScript kernel running in a Web Worker, developed as part of the `jupyterlite/jupyterlite` repository but distributed via the `jupyterlite-javascript-kernel` package on PyPI
 - a Python kernel based on [Xeus Python][xeus-python]

 There are a few more third-party in-browser kernels also compatible with JupyterLite.